mitchallain/gpid-csce635/README.md

 ## [C++ Code - `src`](./src)

 The souce code was developed for implementation into EMILY's existing platform.
-The GPID class is a stand alone class that can be utilized for multiple applications.
+The ['GPID'](/src/gpid) class is a stand alone class that can be utilized for multiple applications.
 The GPID class can be simply used by generating an object, and then calling the propagate_net method each loop with error and measurement as inputs, respectively.
-The Control class is an adaptation from the existing Control class to implement the GPID and LOS control algorithms.
+The ['Control'](/src/Control) class is an adaptation from the existing Control class to implement the GPID and LOS control algorithms.

 ## [MATLAB and Simulink Code - `sim`](/sim)